 Kingsland – Van Winkle 69kV Network

-We are continuing to upgrade our Van Winkle substation from a 26kv to 69kV operation, by constructing a permanent 230kV/69kV switching station at North Arlington’s Kingsland station, adjacent to the existing Kingsland 230kV/13kV substation.
-The project will also construct new circuits connecting Van Winkle to the previously upgraded Belleville and East Rutherford switching stations, as well as the future South 5th Street substation currently being built in Harrison.
+We have recently completed upgrades to our Van Winkle substation from a 26kv to 69kV operation, by constructing a permanent 230kV/69kV switching station at North Arlington’s Kingsland station, adjacent to the existing Kingsland 230kV/13kV substation.
+The project also constructed new circuits connecting Van Winkle to the previously upgraded Belleville and East Rutherford switching stations, as well as the new South 5th Street substation currently located in Harrison.